-Turkey is an energy import-dependent country and recorded US\$33.3 billion of net energy imports in 2015, which declined from US\$48.8 billion in 2014 due largely to the decline in the price of oil (source: Turkstat).
-It should be noted that energy imports, in general, approximate the country's total current account deficit.
-In 2015, Turkey's current account deficit benefited from the recent declines in the price of oil, which was partially offset by the weak performance of exports; however, this could be reversed.
+Turkey is an energy import-dependent country and recorded US\$54.9 billion of energy imports in 2014.
+It should be noted that in that period Turkey's current account deficit reached US\$46.4 billion and, as such, energy imports exceeded the country's current account deficit during the year.
 Although the government has been heavily promoting new domestic energy projects, these have not yet significantly decreased the need for imported energy.
-Even though the relatively low levels of oil prices support the current account balance, any geopolitical development concerning energy security and prices could have a material impact on Turkey's current account balance.
+Even though the relatively low levels of oil prices support the current account balance, any geopolitical development concerning energy security could have a material impact on Turkey's current account balance.